The AirAbsorption

 or false

 depending on whether you want the sound to be affected by air absorption.
-This property is typically used in conjunction with other sound properties to create a more immersive audio experience.
+This property is particularly useful in simulating realistic audio environments where sound attenuation due to air is a factor.